usegalaxy-eu/website/about.md

 # <i class="fa fa-cogs"></i> Tools for any Bioinformatics Analysis

-More than 2500 bioinformatics tools can be accessed via [https://usegalaxy.eu](https://usegalaxy.eu), covering most of the bioinformatics topics:
+More than 2500 scientific tools can be accessed via [https://usegalaxy.eu](https://usegalaxy.eu), covering most of the bioinformatics topics:

 ![Tools available on usegalaxy.eu](/assets/media/tools.png)